G3orge26/llvm-memlog-pass/README.md

 This repository is essentially an in depth guide on how to create an LLVM Pass and also how to build LLVM as well as your pass in your machine.
 The pass in this guide is run on LLVM version 6, however it should work in later and up to date versions such as 9 or 10 as well.
 Getting familiar with LLVM internals and Passes can be a quite tedious task so I decided to create this guide presenting to the best of my ability and in as much detail as possible all of the things I learned trying to create MemLog Pass.
 MemLog was done as part of an assignment on [Type Systems and Programming Languages](https://www.csd.uoc.gr/~hy546/) course of University of Crete, Computer Science Department.

 ## __Pass Details__
 The Readme you are reading contains mostly instructions on how to build LLVM from scratch.
-If you are interested only on the Pass code, please refer to this:  For [README](llvm/lib/MemLog/) which contains precise instructions on how MemLog pass works and useful tips and tricks on how to write a Pass in general..
+If you are only interested on the Pass code, please refer to this: [README](llvm/lib/MemLog/) which contains precise instructions on how MemLog pass works and useful tips and tricks on how to write a Pass in general..

 ## __Section A: Building LLVM__